The Bankrate promise

 - Inactivity fee: HELOCs that have no transactions for a certain period of time might incur an inactivity fee.

-- Early termination fee: If you pay your HELOC off and close the account before the term in your agreement, the lender may charge an early cancellation fee.
+- Early termination fee: If you pay your HELOC off and close the account before the term in your agreement, the lender may charge an early cancellation or prepayment fee.

 Read your loan documents and ask your lender about other HELOC costs that could potentially affect how much you end up paying.